The C++ multimap insert function is utilized to add an element or a set of elements into a multimap data structure.

 c = 5

-In the above example, it simply insert the element with the given key value pair.
+In the aforementioned example, it merely inserts the element containing the specified key-value pair.

 Example 2